ultimatesource/denovogear/README.md

 ### PHASER
 DNG can be used to obtain parental phasing information for Denovo Mutations where phase informative sites are present.
 This is done by looking at reads which cover both the denovo base and a phase informative positions.
-Phase informative positions lie within a certain window from the denovo site, the default value is 1000 but it can be set by the user.
-The phaser is under development, please do let us know if you find any bugs.
+Phase informative positions are SNP positions that lie within a certain window from the denovo site, the default window size is 1000 bp but the window-size can be set by the user.
+	For each DNM, a list of phase informative sites from the genotypes file is obtained, these are the loci which lie within the phasing window.
+Also, these sites do not have a het/het GT configuration for the parents and where the child is het.
+The number of DNM and phasing  allele combinations seen in the read level data is output by the program.
+For the phasing sites, the inferred parental origin is displayed.
+For example if the base at the phasing site is T and the parental genotypes are P1:CC and p2:TC at this site, then the parent of origin of this base is p2.
+By looking at the base in the denovo position on this read it is possible to infer the parent of origin of the denovo mutation.

+A sample list of dnms file, sample_phasing_dnm_f is provided.
+Also a sample genotypes file sample_phasing_GTs_f is provided for reference.

 #### Usage:

-        `./denovogear phaser --dnm dnm_f --pgt gts_file --bam alignment --window 1000`
+        `./denovogear phaser --dnm dnm_f --pgt gts_file --bam alignment.bam --window 1000`

 About the arguments,